Get Approved for up to $35,000 in 3 minutes

 • Types of credit used (lines of credit, loans, credit cards, etc.) and when you opened the accounts, how much you’ve been approved for, how much available credit you’re currently using, if you’ve ever been late with payments, and more.

-Your credit score is calculated based on the information in your credit report.
+Your credit score, which is a three digit number between 300 and 900, is calculated based on the information in your credit report.

 Credit bureaus collect and keep track of the credit ratings and histories of individuals.
 There are two credit bureaus in Canada—Equifax and TransUnion.
 Each company has slightly different ways that they calculate a credit score, but they’re mostly the same.
 The credit scores calculated by these bureaus are then made available to lenders when they’re assessing loan applications.

-A credit score is a number between 0 and 900 that has been calculated by a credit bureau.
+A credit score is a three digit number between 300 and 900 that has been calculated by a credit bureau.
 Its purpose is to grade the likelihood of an individual to pay their bills on time.
 The higher the number, the more trustworthy an individual looks to potential lenders.

 Credit scores are calculated based on a number of factors in your credit report.
 Some of the main ones—according to the credit bureau Equifax—include: